takenet/blip-docs/source/includes/en/concepts/messages.md

 Each message has:

 - **id**: Message's unique identifier.
 The *id* is used as reference for notifications, thus **avoid reusing the same id**.
 One way to guarantee its uniqueness is using a new [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) for each message.
 This value may be omitted by the originator if it's not interested on notifications, even in case of a failure.
 - **from**: Originator’s address.
-This value its not required by the originator.
+This value is not required by the originator.
 - **to**: Recipient’s address.
 This value is mandatory.
 - **type**: Statement with content type, in MIME format.
 It can be of **plain** type (for example, `text/plain` ) or **JSON** (for example, `application/vnd.lime.media-link+json`).
 Check the **Content Types** section for more information.
 - **content**: Message's content.